ellipsisComma/weird-waves/README.md

 ## Removed/rejected features

-These are features I've considered and decided not to implement, or implemented and removed.
+These are significant features I've considered and decided not to implement, or implemented and removed.

 ### Download links